MonishkaDas/Cardiovascular-Disease-Prediction/starter_file/README.md

 **Random sampling**

 Random sampling supports discrete and continuous hyperparameters.
 It supports early termination of low-performance runs.
 In random sampling, hyperparameter values are randomly selected from the defined search space.
-I used _choice_ to pass the parameters _**--C** (0.4, 0.5) , **max iter** (1000, 1100, 1200, 1300, 1400, 1500)_ to the random Sampler
+I chose to pass the parameters _**--C** (0.4, 0.5) , **max iter** (1000, 1100, 1200, 1300, 1400, 1500)_ to the Random Sampler

 **Bandit policy**